de-dh/MPY-RF/README.md

 The SYN470R IC offers analog noise reduction which can be activated by simply ading a several Megaohm resistor (6 - 10 MOhm) between two pins of the IC.
 Furthermore, a supply bypass capacitor should be added between the modules power supply pins.

-I added a 1 MOhm resistor to my module and tadaa - the noise in idle state was gone.
+I added a supply bypass capacitor and a 1 MOhm resistor to my module and tadaa - the noise in idle state was gone.